- The understated importance of high-quality supportive care

 - These patients have troponin elevation without other features of MI (they don't meet the definition of MI above).

-- This is extremely common among critically ill patients and requires no specific treatment.
-Treatment should focus on management of the underlying disease.
+- This is extremely common among critically ill patients and requires no treatment.

 - There is no therapeutic benefit to ongoing cycling of the troponin in this situation.

 - Type-I MI (plaque rupture MI)

 - These patients have classic MI due to plaque rupture and acute coronary thrombosis.
 Most patients with type-I MI will initially present to the hospital with cardiac-related signs or symptoms.
 Type-I MI can arise as a complication of critical illness, but this is rare.

 - Type-I MI should be treated with the typical treatment regimen generally associated with MI if possible (e.g., aspirin, P2Y12 inhibitor, possibly cardiac catheterization).
 However, the ability to provide such treatments is often limited by bleeding, hypotension, and acute kidney injury.

 - These patients have MI due to a fixed coronary lesion plus physiologic stress (figure above).

 - Sorting out type-I vs. type-II MI can be tricky (the table below may help guide this).
 When in doubt, urgent echocardiography can be helpful.